Nick Carraway: Lost Generation

-Declaring that "the war had little or nothing to do" with the change in morals among young Americans or the emergence of the Jazz Age, Fitzgerald attributed the sexual revolution among young Americans to a combination of popular literary works by H. G. Wells and other intellectuals criticizing repressive social norms, Sigmund Freud's sexual theories gaining salience, and the invention of the automobile allowing youths to escape parental surveillance in order to engage in premarital sex.
+Declaring that "the war had little or nothing to do" with the change in morals among young Americans or the emergence of the Jazz Age, Fitzgerald attributed the sexual revolution among young Americans to a combination of popular literary works by H. G. Wells and other intellectuals criticizing repressive social norms, Sigmund Freud's sexual theories gaining salience among young women, and the invention of the automobile enabling youths to escape parental surveillance in order to engage in premarital sex.

-Fitzgerald further argued that young Americans became disillusioned after witnessing how police treated peaceful veterans returning from World War I. He claimed that the excessive use of force by police against war veterans during the 1919 May Day Riots triggered a wave of cynicism among young Americans who questioned whether the United States was any better than despotic regimes in Europe.
+Fitzgerald further argued that young Americans became disillusioned after witnessing how police treated peaceful veterans returning from World War I. He claimed that the excessive use of force by police officers against protesting war veterans during the 1919 May Day Riots triggered a wave of cynicism among young Americans, leading them to question whether the United States differed from despotic regimes in Europe.

-Because of this growing cynicism among American youth, Fitzgerald claimed that the defining characteristic of young Americans during the Jazz Age was political apathy.
+Because of this growing cynicism among American youth, Fitzgerald identified political apathy as the defining characteristic of young Americans during the Jazz Age.
 Critic Edmund Wilson opined that these young Americans regarded civilization as "a contemptible farce of the futile and the absurd; the world of finance, the army, and finally, the world of business are successively and casually exposed as completely without dignity or point.
 The inference is that, in such a civilization, the sanest and most creditable thing is to forget organized society and live for the jazz of the moment."